A series of text messages pop up:

 If you have experienced image-based abuse, the most important things to remember are that it is not your fault and you are not alone.

-If you report image-based abuse to us, we can help to get the material removed as quickly as possible.
-Sometimes we can also take action against the person who posted, or threatened to post, an intimate image without consent.
-Learn more about the civil penalties scheme.
+If you report image-based abuse to us, we can help to get the content removed as quickly as possible.
+Sometimes we can also take action against the person who posted, or threatened to post, an intimate image or video without the consent of the person shown.
+Learn more about what you can report to eSafety.

 11% of adult Australians have experienced image-based abuse